arunk-s/blog/content/about-me.md

 Currently working as Data engineer @[messagebird](https://messagebird.com).

-I'm love to dabble in Distributed Engineering, Data processing and streaming.
+I love to dabble in Distributed Engineering, Data processing and streaming.